Clearwater Wrongful Death Attorneys

 Don’t Negotiate Your Own Case

-If you are involved in an auto accident in Clearwater caused by the negligence of the other driver, retaining the Fernandez Firm can help you obtain full value for your injuries.
+If you are involved in an auto accident in Clearwater caused by the negligence of the other driver, retaining the Fernandez Firm Accident Injury Attorneys can help you obtain full value for your injuries.
 Those trying to negotiate on their own personal injury settlement with a professional insurance adjuster are at a significant disadvantage.
 Most rarely know the true value of their case or how to determine what their case is worth.

 With years of experience handling thousands of automobile accident cases, we know Florida negligence laws and how insurance companies operate.
 Our Clearwater lawyers also understand the risks associated with settling a case too early and the dangers and possible jury verdict ranges of taking a case trial.
 Without the guidance of a well-trained auto accident attorney you may ask an insurance company for far less than the true value of your case.
 If you undervalue your case, insurance companies will be more than happy to agree to your terms.